Puppets/puppets-old/README.md

 ### Principles

 1. Components (Puppets) should be constructed of one or more pieces that work together to accomplish a *single* task
-2. Puppets should provide an API to interact with through a messaging system
+2. Puppets should expose an API for interactions through a messaging protocol
 3. Messaging in your application should be *explicitly* namespaced
 4. Puppets should be reusable, plug-and-play pieces of functionality
+5. Puppets should be customizable by passing in options

 ## Getting Started

-Get the source by [direct download](https://github.com/Puppets/puppets/blob/master/build/puppets.js), cloning this repo, or bower.
+Get the source by [direct download](https://github.com/Puppets/puppets/blob/master/build/puppets.js), cloning this repo, or Bower.

 `bower install puppets`